XaVIopensource/XaVIopensource/XaVI_concepts.md

 # XaVI: A 16-bit Processor for Analog ICs

-## Not Another One!
+# 1. Not Another One!

 Why do we need _another_ processor?
 * **For Analog/Mixed-Signal**: Many analog/mixed-signal chip providers have developed their own proprietary little processor for embedding into their chips.
 But there is no _standard_, _open_ 16-bit processor: the ARM or MIPS of the mixed-signal world.
 It needs to be little.
 Not so '8-bit' little that its code density adversely affects dynamic power consumption but not so '32-bit' big that its area adversely affects dynamic power consumption.
 16 bits is _juuuust_ right - just a bit bigger than the ENOB of an ADC or DAC.
-Digi-people say an ARM Cortex-M is small, and that is true in 22nm [footnote].
-But you don't want non-analog factors determining what process node you use for your analog chips.
+* **Low Area**: Whilst 32-bit processors like ARM Cortex-M are making their way into the microcontroller market, running application software, they are still far too large for most analog chips.
+The aim is to push the programmability of processors into places that don't normally afford that programmability - which are generally not on small process nodes, for good reasons.
+* **Ultra-Low Power**: Low area means low leakage, but the objective is also to have minimal signal transitions to perform the computation in order to minimize dynamic power.
+There will be some particular characteristics that will make XaVI particularly good for some ultra-low power techniques.
+* **High code density** is critical in achieving low _system_ area and power.
+Being able to customize the instruction set takes this further.
 * **Open**: _Truly_ open source: without any commercial restrictions.
-* **Low Area**: seriously low.
-See above, and below.
-* **Low Power**: seriously low.
-Low area = low leakage but the objective is to have minimal signal transitions to perform the computation in order to minimize power.
-There will be some particular characteristics that will make XaVI particularly good for some ultra-low power techniques.
-* **High code density** is part and parcel of low power above.
-Tweaked for the target application helps further.
 * **Compiler**: It needs to have a _proven_ C compiler.
 More precisely, there needs to be a way to write C and get machine code out of it - a subtle difference.

 Enter XaVI: XVI for 16 and 'a' for analog.

-[footnote]: Silly Marketing...
-On a 22nm CMOS process, the processor should fit within an area less than 30μm x 30μm.
-That's over 1000 processors per square millimeter.
-At 2021 bleeding edge node 5nm, that's over a _billion_ processors per 12" wafer!
-(Raw CPUs, without memory though.)
-Standard size reference points:
+Below are 3 examples to provide some context applications.

+# 1.1.
+First example 'Programmable State Machines' System

+Two XaVI subsystems on an Analog IC:
+* One is needed for the receive part of the IC, for some specific dynamic control of the analog front end.
+The best control methods are dependent on the application and it is not possible to anticipate future requirements.
+The host downloads its code at power-up.
+* Another 'Programmable State Machine' is needed for the transmitter.
+The host downloads a tailored program immediately prior to transmitting data.
+* In both cases, the CPUs are used to write to control registers with very specific timing sequences.
+* Each CPU has only 32 words of memory!
+These are primarily for instructions (XaVI's internal registers provide the necessary data space for these simple timer programs).
+* An external host processor downloads code to the subsystem at power-up and possibly during operation.
+* The host processor can thereby access those control/status registers, but the architecture allows faster, less noisy control than if directed from the host.
+And it is more flexible than if there were hard-wired circuits instead.
+* {Although the final 32-word programs may be hand-assembled, the C compiler accelerates development.}

+# 1.2.
+Second example 'Local Processor' System

+A Local processor on an Analog IC.
-* a hair's breadth is nominally 75μm.
+* XaVI masters a SPI bus to which a serial EEPROM is connected.
-* Wales is about 2 x 10^22μm^2.
+* 2K words of memory, acting as an instruction cache (caching EEPROM code) and for local data space.
+* At start-up, parameters are transferred from EEPROM into control registers.
+At periodic intervals, diagnostics are performed to check correct operation.
+At periodic intervals, or as dictated by temperature changes, re-calibration firmware is executed.
+* The processor is also available for use in evaluation and production test.

+# 1.3.
+Third example Embedded System

+An embedded energy-scavenging XaVI must perform a lot of various DSP filtering on sense signals before a neural net classifier.
+It also manages the overall application in this TinyML system.
+* 64Kbyte Flash provides 48Kbytes data constants and 8Kwords of program space.
+* 2Kword instruction cache.
+* 8Kbytes data RAM
+* The XaVI hardware is modified to implement various specific sequences of instructions (such as a sum-of-products) as single instructions, in order to reduce memory accesses to save power.
+* Tightly-coupled hardware provides a multiply-accumulator with saturation and also ReLU (rectified linear) and SoftMax operations.

-# 1. The Instructions Concept
+# 2. The Instructions Concept

 The CPU comprises:
 * `Fetch` unit